 * One of our main worries when we receive letters is whether that person can speak English clearly.
 If you are in Thailand, telephone the school.
 If the person that answers the phone doesn’t speak English then they will quickly transfer you to someone that does.

 * If you have the skills, make a mini web site about yourself.
 If you have some pictures of you teaching children, then show them.
 It would also be cool if you could upload some video or sound clips so that we could hear you speak.
+We once hired someone just on his video clip alone.
+He was the only one who had sent a video clip that year and we were impressed with both his accent and teaching ability.

 * If you are on holiday in Thailand and not ready to start teaching yet, then offer to teach at a school as a volunteer.
 If they like you, then they are more likely to invite you back in the future to teach fulltime.
 Certainly they would take you more seriously if you later write a letter saying you want to come back to teach in Thailand.
+We have hired teachers that way before.
+In fact we often have visitors to our school who come for the day.

 * Finally, if you are replying to a job advert, make sure that you read the qualifications section carefully.
 If they ask for a female native speaker, then don’t bother applying if you are a man from Nigeria.
 I know it sounds funny, but people do just that.
 It shows us straight away that they didn’t bother to read the advert properly.
 Or maybe they are not very good at English comprehension.